mmcnulty88/CSC842/Module5/README.md

 - Allow for a password policy to be set (required length/length limitation, capitals, etc)
 - Allow for custom items to be added to what is checked by zxcvbn.
 - Could be implemented as a browser extention for quick password checking.
+- Could include checking of emails from haveibeenpwned in addition to passwords.